author-hidden-name/GAN-segmentation/README.md

 You can specify directory with experiment using `BASE_DIR` parameter, by default it set to `experiments/ffhq-hair`

 #### Train the Decoder
-Train the Decoder using annotated samples in `BASE_DIR` experiment
+Train the Decoder using 20 annotated samples from `experiments/ffhq-hair/data`
 ```bash
 python3 main.py train
 ```